wazuh/wazuh-kubernetes/docs/ref/getting-started/installation.md

 Deployments are intended for stateless use and are quite lightweight and seem to be appropriate for Wazuh dashboard and Traefik, where it is not necessary to maintain the states.

+All three StatefulSets set `podManagementPolicy: Parallel`.
+The Wazuh indexer needs it: its nodes form a quorum, and under the default `OrderedReady` a restart that took the whole StatefulSet down — a node group replacement, for instance — leaves `wazuh-indexer-0` unable to elect a cluster manager on its own, while the controller waits for it to become ready before creating the peers that would give it one.
+The field is immutable, so changing it on a running deployment means `kubectl delete statefulset wazuh-indexer --cascade=orphan` followed by an apply, which keeps the pods and the claims.

 #### Pods

 **Wazuh master**: